Limonoid

 Limonoids are phytochemicals of the triterpenoid class which are abundant in sweet or sour-scented citrus fruit and other plants of the families Cucurbitaceae, Rutaceae, and Meliaceae.
 Certain limonoids are antifeedants such as azadirachtin from the neem tree.

 Chemically, the limonoids consist of variations of the furanolactone core structure.
 The prototypical structure consists of four six-membered rings and a furan ring.
 Limonoids are classed as tetranortriterpenes.

+Occurrence

+Limonoids occur in the seeds of citrus plants, for example in grapefruit, lemon, orange, and mandarin, as well as in other species.
+They are present both as glucosides and in free form (i.e., as the aglycone).
+The quantitatively predominant glucoside is nomilinglucoside, whereas the most abundant free aglycone is limonin.
+Other compounds occurring both in free form and as glucosides include nomilic acid, obacunone, and deacetylnomiline.
+The glucosides account for approximately 0.31% to 0.87% of the dry weight of the seeds.
+Limonoids are also present in the leaves of the respective plants, which are therefore used in folk medicine as herbal infusions.
+Azadirachtin is a limonoid found in the seeds of Azadirachta indica and exhibits a strong insecticidal effect.

 Citrus

-Citrus fruits contain the limonoids limonin, nomilin and nomilinic acid, while both neem seeds and leaves contain the limonoid azadirachtin, although higher concentrations are present in the former.
+Citrus fruits contain the limonoids limonin, nomilin, and nomilinic acid, while both neem seeds and leaves contain the limonoid azadirachtin, although higher concentrations are present in the former.